School-VB-Projects/spothifi/README.md

 1. Configure your MongoDB server
    > You can also configure a docker

+2. Create a database called `spothifi`
+   > If you are using your localhost, you can run `make init`

-2. Create a `.env` file at the root of the project
+3. Create a `.env` file at the root of the project
     ```dotenv
     PORT=your_port
     HOST=your_host